-- Diagnosis MDD if symptoms have been experienced for at least two weeks and can be regarded as severe - Diagnosis PDD ... if the symptoms have been experienced for at least two years and are not severe
+- Diagnosis MDD if symptoms have been experienced for at least two weeks and can be regarded as severe - Diagnosis PDD ... if the symptoms have been experienced for at least two years and are not severe - 4.1.4.3.

-4.1.4.3.
 Premenstrual dysphoric disorder.
 In terms of premenstrual dysphoric disorder, the DSM-5-TR states in the majority of menstrual cycles, at least five symptoms must be present in the final week before the onset of menses, being improving with a few days after menses begins, and disappear or become negligible in the week postmenses.
 Individuals diagnosed with premenstrual dysphoric disorder must have one or more of the following: increased mood swings, irritability or anger, depressed mood, or anxiety/tension.
 Additionally, they must have one or more of the following to reach a total of five symptoms: anhedonia, difficulty concentrating, lethargy, changes in appetite, hypersomnia or insomnia, feelings of being overwhelmed or out of control, and/or experience breast tenderness or swelling.
-The symptoms lead to issues at work or school (i.e., decreased productivity and efficiency), within relationships members), and with usual social activities (i.e., avoidance of the activities).
+The symptoms lead to issues at work or school (i.e., decreased productivity and efficiency), within relationships (i.e., discord in the intimate partner relationship or with children, friends, or other family members), and with usual social activities (i.e., avoidance of the activities).